3 Major Factors of Childhood Obesity & Its Consequences

 2) Heredity and Family

-Childhood obesity can be a hereditary thing too.
+Obesity in children can be a hereditary thing too.
 The abnormal body weight gain can be a result of the child’s gene pool.
-In a new research published in the International Journal of Obesity, it was said that genetics indeed play a key role in influencing childhood obesity.
+In new research published in the International Journal of Obesity, it was said that genetics indeed play a key role in influencing childhood obesity.

 3) Unhealthy Dietary Habits